y-board/light-the-y/_modules/sound.md

 1. Make the speaker play C, D, E, D, C for 500ms each.

-1. What happens if you try to call `Yboard.set_led_color(1, 255, 0, 0)` to turn LED 1 red right after you call `Yboard.play_note(NOTE_C4, 5000)` to play middle C for 5 seconds?
+1. What happens if you try to call `Yboard.set_led_color(1, 255, 0, 0)` to turn LED 1 red right after you call `Yboard.play_note_background(NOTE_C4, 5000)` to play middle C for 5 seconds?
 Does the board wait to turn the light on until the sound is done playing?
     <details markdown="block">
     <summary markdown="span">Why Does This Happen?
     </summary>

-    The `Yboard.play_note()` function is a **non-blocking** function, which means other functions that are called after it will actually run at the same time.
-However, the speaker can only play one note at a time, so any additional `Yboard.play_note()` calls will wait until the one before has finished.
+    The `Yboard.play_note_background()` function is a **non-blocking** function, which means other functions that are called after it will actually run at the same time.
+However, the speaker can only play one note at a time, so any additional `Yboard.play_note_background()` calls will wait until the one before has finished.
     </details>

 ## Challenges